Greenville Pedestrian Accident Attorney

-In one recent pedestrian accident case, attorneys Gene Riddle and Kurt Dixon brought in an accident reconstructionist to prove that the defendant driver had the “last clear chance” to avoid the accident.
+In one recent pedestrian accident case, our trial attorneys brought in an accident reconstructionist to prove that the defendant driver had the “last clear chance” to avoid the accident.
 We recovered $1.62 million in total compensation for our client in that case (see disclaimer below).

 “Will I Have to Go to Court?”

 Most personal injury cases don’t go to court.
 The vast majority of cases (more than 90 percent) are settled out of court through negotiation, mediation, or arbitration.
 However, when the insurance company does not offer a reasonable settlement, it may be necessary to file a lawsuit and argue your case before a jury.